- Section I: The ring

 Mouthpiece (mouth-guard) is mandatory for every fighter.

-Fighters must supply their own groin protectors, breast protectors for women and mouthpiece and mouthpieces (mouth-guard).
+Fighters must supply their own mouthpieces (mouth-guard), groin protectors, breast protectors.

 Gloves, foot-pads, shin-guards, elbow-pads, head-guard, body-gear must be supplied by the promoter.

 All promoters must have several extra full sets of equipment of common sizes to be used in any case of damage and/or beyond use during the course of a bout.
 Fighters who do not present themselves properly equipped at the start time of their bout may be subject to fines, and may be penalized by the referee including being counted out of the match.
-Any problems with the equipment are required to be resolved within five (5) minutes.
+Any problems with the equipment are required to be resolved immediately.

 No rings, jeweler, or/not only other items may be worn other than those authorized.